jkempf42/kube-volttron/gateway-node/README.md

 This should verify that the vcentral microservice is working.

-Note that the vcentral microservice uses SQL-lite so the database will not outlive the pod lifetime unless you modify the `Deployment` pod spec to mount a persistent volume at `/home/volttron/db` for the database.
+Note that the vcentral microservice uses SQL-lite without mounting an external volume for the database so the database will not outlive the pod lifetime.

 ### Deploying the vremote microservice pod